dehancer/dehancer-xmp-cpp/external/exiv2/README-SAMPLES.md

 ### Test Programs

 As Exiv2 is open source, we publish all our materials.
-The following programs are actively used in our test harness.
-Some were written during feature development of features and their on-going use may be limited, or even obsolete.
+Some of the following programs are actively used in our test harness.
+Some of the following programs were written during the development of features and their on-going use may be limited, or even obsolete.
 In general these programs are published as source and Team Exiv2 will not provide support to users.

 | Name | Kind | More information |
 |:---  |:---  |:---              |